cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Crisis Organisation

 Procurement of needed material in times of need, fast.
-Skilled personel in this specialistaion is able to talk to the right persons in the right places to make dire needed equipment available.
+Skilled personel in this specialization is able to talk to the right persons in the right places to make dire needed equipment available.

 #### Software